-At any given time, 6,000 to 7,000 properties (structures and lots) in Louisville Metro are reported as vacant.
+Louisville Metro currently averages around 5,000 are reported as vacant properties (structures and lots) at any given time.
 This determination is made by the city’s Code Enforcement Officers, who are out in the field inspecting properties every day.
 These numbers constantly change for many reasons, including evictions, foreclosures, deaths, demolition, rehabilitation, new construction, sales and re-occupancies.
 These numbers do not include vacant properties that may exist but have not been reported or verified as vacant by Code Enforcement Officers or that are owned by Metro Government or its partnerships.

 2. What does the term “vacant and abandoned” mean?

 This term is applied to vacant structures or lots that fit the following criteria:

 - A property maintenance violation is open on the strucutre or lot.